mattbocosoft/presentation-cocoapods/creating-pods.md

 #Creating a CocoaPod

 Developers can create and distribute their own CocoaPods and distribute them in a number of ways both privately and publicly.
+This page will go over how to create a basic CocoaPod.

 Each CocoaPod requires a Podspec configuration and a license file.
 A Podspec describes a specific version of a CocoaPod, including *"details about where the source should be fetched from, what files to use, the build settings to apply, and other general metadata such as its name, version, and description"*.